kubewarden/docs/src/quick-start.md

 The `ClusterAdmissionPolicy` resource is the core of the Kubewarden stack.
 This resource defines how policies evaluate requests.

 Enforcing policies is the most common operation which a Kubernetes administrator will perform.
-You can declare as many policies as you want, and each policy will target one or more specific Kubernetes resources (i.e. `pods`, `Custom Resource`).
+You can declare as many policies as you want, and each policy will target one or more specific Kubernetes resources (i.e., `pods`, `Custom Resource`).
 You will also specify the type of operation(s) that will be applied for the targeted resource(s).
 The operations available are `CREATE`, `UPDATE`, `DELETE` and `CONNECT`.

 Default `ClusterAdmissionPolicy` configuration: